We are the Student Affairs support for the RTA School of Media. You can contact us for guidance and advice in any of the following areas:

 A – Yes.
 For courses taught at another accredited post-secondary institution and which could be applied towards your degree requirements, you MUST complete a Letter of Permission (LOP).

 Credits can only be granted for these courses if an approved LOP has been issued PRIOR to course enrollment.
-The Letter of Permission application form is available at Enrollment Services and Student Fees (POD 70) or online.

 Q – Can I complete a Minor with my degree?

 A – Yes.
 A Minor is an opportunity for a student to explore a secondary area of undergraduate study either for personal interest beyond a student’s degree program, or as an area of specific expertise related to the student’s degree program that will serve the student’s career choice.

 A Minor consists of six one-semester courses with a relationship based on discipline, theme and/or methodology, as determined by the program offering the Minor and approved by the Senat.
 Please consult the minors policy for more information.

 Q – Is it possible to take a semester off and resume my studies again in the future?

 A – Yes.
 Students have the ability to take a short-term withdrawal from the program.
 Students wanting to do this must first meet with the Student Affairs Coordinator to discuss the scenario and to complete the Short Term Withdrawal Form on RAMSS.